School Committee - February 06, 2025

 I see two hands up before I call for a second.

-But I mean, it seems like a lot of towns near us only have eight or nine half days.
+I didn't put it down.
+But, I mean, it seems like a lot of towns near us only have eight or nine half days.

 So maybe we'd run things differently here.